mlc-ai/mlc-llm/docs/compilation/convert_weights.rst

     Please also follow the instructions in :ref:`deploy-cli` / :ref:`deploy-python-chat-module` to obtain the CLI app / Python API that can be used to chat with the compiled model.
-    Finally, we strongly recommend you to read :ref:`project-overview` first to get familiarized with the high-level terminologies.

 .. contents:: Table of Contents
     :depth: 1